divyanshudob/CodingBlocks-HackerBlocks_Solutions/README.md

 <img align="center" height="100" src="https://minio.codingblocks.com/amoeba/OnlineLogo2020.svg" width="100">
 </p>

-This repository will contain all the solutions to the questions of course "Interview Preparation with C++" by **Coding Blocks**.
+This repository will contain all the solutions to the coding questions of course "Interview Preparation with C++" by **Coding Blocks**.

 ## Resources in repository